Larry Grant (American football): St. Louis Rams

 He was signed by the St. Louis Rams at the end of the 2008 season from the 49ers practice squad.
 In 2010 Grant earned the starting weakside linebacker position for the Rams and ended up losing the position to Chris Chamberlain late in the season.

 San Francisco 49ers (second stint)

 Grant re-signed with the 49ers on July 30, 2011.
 He would start 3 games at Inside Linebacker for an injured Patrick Willis late in December and registered a career-high 39 tackles for the season.
 At the end of the 2012 season, Grant and the 49ers appeared in Super Bowl XLVII.
 He contributed on special teams, but the 49ers fell to the Baltimore Ravens by a score of 34–31.

 Chicago Bears

 Grant signed with the Chicago Bears on October 28, 2013.
 The Bears released him on November 16, 2013.

 Cleveland Browns

 Grant signed with the Cleveland Browns on May 21, 2014.
 He was released by the team on June 6.

 Coaching career

 He is the former head football coach at Paso Robles High School in California.

+Personal life

+Grant's nephew is Alabama defensive tackle, Devan Thompkins.